kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 #### Simple networking application ####

-Let's develop our application so that it has a HTTP server responding with two hashes: a hash that is stored until the process is exited and a hash that is request specific.
+Let's develop our application so that it has an HTTP server responding with two hashes: a hash that is stored until the process is exited and a hash that is request specific.
 The response body can be something like "Application abc123.
 Request 94k9m2".
 Choose any port to listen to.

 I've prepared one [here](https://github.com/kubernetes-hy/material-example/tree/master/app2).
 By default it will listen on port 3000.